 Eric Zweig is a managing editor with Dan Diamond & Associates, the producers of the annual National Hockey League Official Guide & Record Book since 1984.
-Eric's books include Twenty Greatest Hockey Goals, Fever Season, Stanley Cup: 120 years of Hockey Supremacy and The Big Book of Hockey for Kids.
+Eric's books include Twenty Greatest Hockey Goals, Fever Season, and Art Ross: The Hockey Legend Who Built the Bruins.
 He lives in Owen Sound, Ontario.

 Twenty Greatest Hockey Goals